Trusted Vedic Astrology Platform

 Cancellation Conditions

-Any planet outside the Rahu-Ketu arc breaks the formation; strong Lagna lord, Guru aspect to Lagna; partial formations carry reduced intensity
+Any planet outside the Rahu-Ketu arc breaks the formation; strong Lagna lord or Guru aspecting Lagna carries protective effect; partial formations carry reduced intensity

 Classical Source

-Referenced in Saravali and later Muhurta texts; not named in BPHS directly — degree of classical authority debated
+Referenced in Saravali and later Muhurta texts; not named in BPHS directly — degree of classical authority is debated among Jyotishis

 Shani Sade Sati